Japan Self-Defense Forces: Role in Japanese society

 In terms of public opinion regarding the JSDF in relation to its role in Japan's national security, an analysis of surveys on public opinion towards the JSDF found broad support for the JSDF as part of a "reassurance strategy," and noted specifically that support for the JSDF is related to individuals' exposure to war memories through family members and war memorials.
 The analysis finds that "exposures to war memories through various venues enhance Japanese citizens' support for the SDF's reassurance strategy in which the SDF issues peaceful signals toward other countries in the region."

 However, it has changed since the 2000s.
 The SDF is also short of people.
-"There have been improvements in terms of hard-ware, but I'm more worried about the soft-ware, the fighting posture," says Mr Kawa-no. Though many respect the SDF, relatively few people are ready to join.
+"There have been improvements in terms of hard-ware, but I'm more worried about the soft-ware, the fighting posture," says Katsutoshi Kawano.
+Though many respect the SDF, relatively few people are ready to join.
 In global surveys Japan ranks last in terms of the share of the population willing to fight for their country, with just 9% answering in the affirmative.
 Last year the SDF missed its recruiting target by half.
 Nor does widespread respect for the SDF or concern about aggressive neighbours translate into eagerness to completely abandon Japan's post-war peace-loving identity.
-Even those who came to see the Ise have reservations.
-"I think the SDF is a safety net—it's the last resort," says Ms Yamazaki's daughter, Kurumi.
-Many in Japan still remember where an excess of warrior spirit can lead.
+When JS Ise, a light aircraft-carrier, moored off Sendai in 2024, civilian sentiment included "...the SDF is a safety net—it's the last resort,".